 There is a remarkable building opposite Amsterdam’s Central Station.
 When your eyes get used to its rather dark interior you will discover superb decorations, sculptures, stained-glass windows and mural paintings.
 The church was built at the end of the nineteenth century, at a time when Roman Catholics could once again profess their faith in public after three centuries of prohibition.
 The architecture and furnishings proudly proclaim this.
 The building is a blend of different architectural styles and artistic movements.

-We have selected the basilica’s highlights for you.
+We have selected the highlights of the basilica for you.
 There is a remarkable story behind each one.
-Ask for the audiotour when you visit, and listen to the stories as you wander through the church.
-Or take the guided tour, which will lead you to all the highlights.
+Ask for the viewing guide to guide you around all the highlights.

 There are several parking garages within walking distance, such as Parking Amsterdam Centrum.